-There is an example of VARK model questionnaire available online (http://vark-learn.com). contains explanations It also for every style and recommendations for educational activities optimizing using a correspondent type of information perception and learning style and presented in the way that is appropriate for a respondent.
+There is an example of VARK model questionnaire available online (http://vark-learn.com).
+It also contains explanations for every style and recommendations for educational activities optimizing using a correspondent type of information perception and learning style and presented in the way that is appropriate for a respondent.
 A survey taken by Grinchenko University students has shown that such styles of learning as visual and kinesthetic (Figure 6) are the most widespread, though there are also students with different learning styles even if they presented in minority.
 That means that teachers should present learning materials in different ways.

 Figure 6.
-Respondents' answers about learning styles Source: Own work
+Respondents' answers about learning styles